stjudecloud/docs/docs/guides/proteinpaint/developers-guide/organizing-data-into-a-study-view.md

     -   Structural variation OR fusion, they are in the same [tabular text format](https://plus.google.com/+XinZhou_s/posts/9FknbtqWKgZ)

-    -   Note that "sv" is used in "DNA", and "fusion" is used in "RNA-seq"
+    -   Note that "sv" is used in "DNA", and "fusion" is used in "RNA-Seq"

 -   **svfusion**